Pokeyi/VRC-Floater-Sync/README.md

 # VRC-Floater-Sync
-UTC-synced bobbing and rocking for VRChat:
+UTC-synced bobbing and rocking for VRChat.